Creating fire by hand drill in Namibia

 Body position when lighting a fire with the hand drill

-But maybe the importance of the correct body position should be mentioned: The left foot (for right-handers) has to be located quite forward and sideways for holding down the hearth by the foot, to allow the whole upper body to move down next to the knee.
-Only this way it will be possible to exert enough pressure on the hands and spindle for a longer time.
-Although I have already seen Khoi-san people in very dry climates and using an optimal fire drill set to just take any position, move the spindle for (measured) seven seconds, and enough coal was formed to light the dry grass underneath.
+But maybe the importance of the correct body position should be mentioned: The left foot (for right-handers) has to be located quite forward and sideways for holding down the base wood by the foot to allow the whole upper body to move down next to the knee.
+Only this way will it be possible to exert enough pressure on the hands and spindle for longer.
+I have already seen Khoi-san people in arid climates using an optimal fire drill set to take any position, move the spindle for (measured) seven seconds, and have enough coal formed to light the dry grass underneath.

 Tinder material for fire hand drill in Southern African environments

-For catching the formed coal, flat bundles of dry grass are ideal.
-Fluffed-up dry dung of middle-aged elephants is an ideal tinder material.
+Flat bundles of dry grass are ideal for catching the formed ember.
+Fluffed-up dry dung of middle-aged elephants is a perfect tinder material.
 Older elephants produce finer dung with fewer parts of wooden twigs and branches.
-Rhino dung does not contain many larger wooden parts but shows mainly uniform plant fibers – which also can be used as good tinder.
+Rhino dung does not contain many more significant wooden parts.
+But it shows mainly uniform plant fibers – which also can be used as good tinder.
 Dry male hippo dung from home range markings on land is also suitable.
-Dry zebra- and buffalo dung can be used for transporting fire.
+Dry zebra- and buffalo dung can be used to transport fire.

 Lessons learned utilized wood and tinder materials for fire hand drills